 The child you use for your play therapy sessions should not be your own child or one of your clients, and you will need permission to video the session and share the video via Zoom.
 The child needs to relatively mentally healthy, without any major psychological problems.
 A child who is creative and mostly cooperative seems to work best for this type of activity.

 You must be able to video record the session in a format that you can share via Screen Share on Zoom.

-You will need to interview at least one of the parents of “your” child sometime before you record your first video on Saturday, using the parent interview the instructor will send you.
+You will need to interview at least one of the parents of “your” child sometime on in the week before class starts with an interview your instructor will send to you.

 You must do your best to take precautions to keep your child clients, the parents, and yourself safe from Covid-19.

 This course has changed the way I practice and was THE most engaging training I’ve been a part of!
 Before taking this course, I often felt overwhelmed trying to conceptualize clients and plan for sessions.
 Without a firm grasp on any specific theoretical framework, I was throwing things at the wall to see what would stick (metaphorically speaking).
 I now have a solid foundation to guide my work and so many tools to utilize with both my child clients and their families.
 Not only was the information presented FANTASTIC!!
 The atmosphere of the course was so warm and inviting.
 If you’re on the fence, jump off.
 TAKE THE COURSE!
 (Tasha Miller, LPCC)